USS Conducts Gun Qualification Shoot

 ATLANTIC OCEAN (Feb.
-19, 2021) – Electronics Technician 3rd Class Gabriel Celiceo, from San Diego, fires an M4 carbine during a gun shoot aboard the Arleigh Burke-class guided-missile destroyer USS Laboon (DDG 58) Feb.
-19, 2021.
+24, 2021) – Operations Specialist 3rd Class Adrian Williams, from Valdosta, Georgia, fires an M2HB .50-caliber machine gun during a gun qualification shoot aboard the Arleigh Burke-class guided-missile destroyer USS Laboon (DDG 58) Feb.
+24, 2021.
 Laboon is operating in the Atlantic Ocean in support of naval operations to maintain maritime stability and security in order to ensure access, deter aggression and defend U.S., allied and partner interests.
 (US Navy photo by Mass Communications Specialist Seaman Jeremy R. Boan/Released)

 |Date Taken: